Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 Possible actions on GitLab repository
 '''''''''''''''''''''''''''''''''''''

-As a Git administrator, go to the Git service of your project and find the repository that you want apply action.
+As a Git administrator, go to the Git service of your project and find the repository that you want to apply action.

 When you click on cog icon in GitLab tile, you can: